fredo-dedup/SimpleMCMC.jl/README.md

 `+=`, `-=` and `*=` | -

 ## The model function
-Calling the solving and MCMC sampling tools will generate the model function transparently, so you do not need to go through this step.
-If needed, you can however call the `generateModelFunction` method to get the model function with or without gradient code.
+Calling the solving and MCMC sampling tools will generate the model function transparently, so you normally do not need to go through this step.
+However, if you do need to get the model function directly, with or without gradient code, you can call the `generateModelFunction` method directly :

 `mf, nparams, map, init = generateModelFunction(model, gradient=false, debug=false, x=., y=., etc.)`